alindeman/upgradingtorails4/text/04_plugins.markdown

 after Rails 2.3 was released.

-**If an application uses gems to manage dependencies, nothing needs to be done.** Simply list the contents of the `vendor/plugins` directory in a Rails
-application: if the directory is empty or nonexistent, you can safely skip the content in this chapter.
+**If an application uses gems to manage dependencies, nothing needs to be done.** Simply list the contents of the `vendor/plugins` directory in a given Rails application: if the directory is empty or nonexistent, you can safely skip the content in this chapter.

 However, if an application is using plugins, you'll need to do a bit of work to successfully upgrade.
 Read on!